Chip Ganassi Racing: CART history

 Jimmy Vasser's Reynard 96I in a Honda Collection Hall.

 Eddie Cheever at Laguna Seca in 1991.

-In 1989, Chip Ganassi, who had driven in the IndyCar World Series but had his career cut short due to a career-ending crash at Michigan in 1984, joined Pat Patrick as co-owner for Emerson Fittipaldi's Marlboro IndyCar team.
+In 1989, Chip Ganassi, who had driven in the IndyCar World Series but had his career cut short due to a crash at Michigan in 1984, joined Pat Patrick as co-owner for Emerson Fittipaldi's Marlboro IndyCar team.
 Patrick had announced he was going to retire at the end of the year, and the team would go completely to Ganassi.
 The team won the Indy 500 and the IndyCar Championship.

 By season's end, Patrick had second thoughts.
 Instead of retracting the sale of the team to Ganassi, he went ahead with the deal as planned and instead restarted his team by taking over the upstart Alfa Romeo IndyCar effort for 1990.
 Fittipaldi took the Marlboro sponsorship to Team Penske, an arrangement that was also pre-planned (Penske had supplied Patrick with a fleet of Penske chassis for 1989 as part of the deal).

 Ganassi officially took over the remaining assets of the team (including the 1989 Penske chassis) and renamed it Chip Ganassi Racing.
 He signed former Formula One driver Eddie Cheever and raced full-time in the IndyCar World series with Target as the primary sponsor.